pjtunstall/stock-exchange-sim/README.md

 Let's start with the simplifying assumption that, as in our examples, tasks can have multiple predecessors but only one sucessor.

-Write a function to number tasks in a way that respects precedence.

 Let the count of a task be the number of times it's scheduled to be performed.
 Set all counts to zero initially.
+Also give each process a field minCount that will be used to initialize the count. minCount will be of a home-made type, rational, representing a rational number.
+Set minCount of a task to the product of the minCount's of all its direct and indirect successors.

+...

 Define the strength of a task as count times the number of units of target product (goal) it leads to per unit of resource it consumes.
 Assuming only essential tasks make it into the graph, we could increment a task's count till it reaches the minimum needed to make one unit of the end product.
 Repeat till the resources are all used up.
 Then mark current tasks as completed, increment resources if they're renewable, then move on to the next step.

 For example, in `build`, we'd set the count of doorknobs to 2, background to 1, and shelf to 3.
 Since 2 \* 1 + 1 \* 2 + 3 \* 1 = 7, and there are 7 boards, we stop there.
 Time doesn't matter as we can schedule tasks an unlimited amount of times at once, and the only resource is never replenished.
 We just need to note when the cabinet building starts and finishes.